Alfresco/rest-api-bck/README.md

 `mvn install -Dalfresco.platform.version=5.1.d`

+Other usable and tested versions are:

+`5.2.a-EA`

+#### Including newer collections

-For including newer collections you can use different profiles:
+For including newer collections you can use a profile:

 `-P5.2Collections`

-Other usable versions are:

-`5.2.a-EA`

-A combinations which shouldn't have failed tests are:
+A combinations which should work:
 - `mvn clean install`
 - `mvn clean install -Dalfresco.platform.version=5.2.a-EA`
 - `mvn clean install -Dalfresco.platform.version=5.2.a-EA -P5.2Collections`